Procedural risk shrinks; structural risk doesn't

 Procedural risk is a skill gap: the distance between what the team knows today and what the platform demands.
 It shrinks with time, though complex platforms have plateaus that make early progress a poor predictor of the finish line.

-The worst case is bounded: the ramp takes longer than expected, and decisions made early often need revisiting later.
-Scaffolding from the learning phase sometimes hardens into permanent architecture, and from the outside, the accumulation looks like structural workarounds.
+The worst case is bounded: the ramp takes longer than expected, and early decisions often need revisiting later.
+Scaffolding from the learning phase sometimes hardens into permanent architecture, and from the outside, it looks like a structural workaround.

 The difference is reversibility.
-Scaffolding on a platform that meets structural requirements is refactorable: the team built it, understands it, and the foundation supports the rebuild.
+Scaffolding on a platform that meets structural requirements is refactorable.
+The team built it, gains real fluency as it goes, and the foundation supports the rebuild, as long as that rebuild stays inside the structural envelope you screened for.
 Workarounds on a structurally limited platform persist regardless of expertise because the constraint lies in the platform's foundation.

 Structural risk doesn't respond to effort